ooni/spec/backends/bk-003-collector.md

-   code has been sent to the client (the goal being to keep the connection open for as little as possible to avoid the risk that a middlebox in a constrained network flags the connection as stale and closse it, thus preventing the server from telling the client that the measurement has been successfully submitted).
+   code has been sent to the client (the goal being to keep the connection open for as little as possible to avoid the risk that a middlebox in a constrained network flags the connection as stale and close it, thus preventing the server from telling the client that the measurement has been successfully submitted).

 9. if everything is okay, returns `200` to the client (see below).